-The cut-off at r {min} of the steric term (eqn 9) was initially introduced as a consequence of using the Morse eqtn.15 to derive the steric repulsions.
-Now that the simpler r^{-6} steric function has been shown to have a sound theoretical basis the cut-off at r {min} is no longer meaningful.
-This was therefore removed but a global cut-off at 6 Å was introduced for computational reasons.
-At this distance all the steric terms are negligible.Thus eqn 9 is replaced by eqn 13.
+The cut-off at $r{\rm min}$ of the steric term [Eqn (9)] was initially introduced as a consequence of using the Morse equation15 to derive the steric repulsions.
+Now that the simpler r^{-6} steric function has been shown to have a sound theoretical basis, the cut-off at $r{\rm min}$ is no longer meaningful.
+This was therefore removed, but a global cut-off at 6 Å was introduced for computational reasons.
+At this distance all the steric terms are negligible.
+Hence, Eqn (9) is replaced by

-$$\delta{\text{steric}} = a{\text{S}} / r^{6}$$
+$$\delta{\text{steric}} = a{\text{s}}/r^{\circ}$$

-$$\delta{\text{steric}} = 0 \text{ for } r > 6 \text{ Å}$$ (13)
+$$\delta{\text{steric}} = 0 \quad \text{for } r > 6 \text{ Å}$$ (13)

-As a consequence of this change the push-pull term needed to be amended as now the situation could arise of a carbon atom with a symmetric steric effect on a CH_2 group as in $C...CH_2$ (e.g. the C{ε} carbon atom in adamantane).
+As a consequence of this change, the push-pull term needed to be amended as now the situation could arise of a carbon atom with a symmetric steric effect on a CH_2 group as in $C \cdots CH_2$ (e.g. the C{ε} carbon atom in adamantane).
 It is clearly unreasonable to assume a push-pull effect for both the hydrogens in the methylene group in such a case and the push-pull term was amended so that in such situations the normal steric term applied, i.e. the CH_2 protons were treated exactly the same as two separate CH protons.
-(In the previous version these protons were outside the cut-off limit).
+(In the previous version these protons were outside the cut-off limit.)
 For completeness the cut-off for the electric field contribution was also removed, though for the very small C-H electric field contribution again for computational reasons a global cut-off of 6 Å was retained.

-These simple amendments were introduced into the CHARGE scheme which was then paramaterised and tested on the observed proton chemical shifts of all the hydrocarbon data13.
-Full experimental details of all the assignments plus spectra are given elsewhere^{13,16}.
-All the geometries of the compounds investigated were obtained by geometry optimisations using the GAUSSIAN94 programme at the RHF/6-31G level17.
-Again full details of these optimisations and geometries are given in ref 16.
-The GAUSSIAN94 calculations were performed on the University of Liverpool Central Computing facility.
+These simple amendments were introduced into the CHARGE scheme which was then parameterized and tested on the observed proton chemical shifts of all the hydrocarbon data.13 Full experimental details of all the assignments plus spectra are given elsewhere.^{13,16} All the geometries of the compounds investigated were obtained by geometry optimizations using the GAUSSIAN94 program at the RHF/6-31G level.17 Again full details of these optimizations and geometries are given in Ref.
+16. The GAUSSIAN94 calculations were performed on the University of Liverpool Central Computing facility.
 All other computations were performed on a PC.
-The CHARGE5 calculations for the alkane set of compounds considered here (40 molecules) runs in 45 seconds on a Viglen 130MHz Pentium PC.
-The iterations were performed with the use of two computer programmes available to us, CHOLESKY^{18a}, a least mean square analysis of m linear equations in n unknowns, and CHAP8^{18b}, a non-linear least mean square analysis of m equations in n unknowns.
+The CHARGE5 calculations for the alkane set of compounds considered here (40 molecules) runs in 45 seconds on a Viglen 130 MHz Pentium PC.
+The iterations were performed with the use of two computer programs available to us, CHOLESKY,^{18a} a least mean square analysis of m linear equations in nunknowns, and CHAP,^{18b} a nonlinear least mean square analysis of m equations in n unknowns.